 It’s always great to know an exercise that you can do anytime, anywhere…and get some really great benefits, too.
 Supine bridge is one of them.
 This exercise is as easy or as difficult as you want to make it.
 Whether your an exercise enthusiast or rock star athlete, supine bridge can be built into any workout.
-Here’s how you do it:
+I love this exercise, and used it to help me strengthen my running, improve my yoga practice and get my body back in shape after being pregnant.

 1) Begin by lying flat on your back with your knees bent and feet on the ground about hip-width apart.